ThomasRoest/rails_t_activerecord/README.md

 ### fake data

-populate the db with 'faker' gem and db seeds file
+populate the db with 'faker' gem and rake fake file

 ### AR query interface